sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tools/Janus.md

 ## Command-Line Options

-The complete list of the options is:
+The Janus framework provides options on the command-line.
+The list of the options is displayed below.
+This list includes all the standard modules of Janus.
+If you add an extra module into the classpath of your application, more options may become available.

 | Option | Description |
 | ------ | ----------- |
 [:Dynamic:]{
-	io.janusproject.Boot::getOptions.renderToMarkdown
+	io.sarl.sre.boot.Boot::getOptions.renderToMarkdown
 }